Topics Covered in this blog

 What other uterine conditions cause urinary urgency?

-UTIs and uterine fibroids are not the only two conditions or diseases that may lead to frequent urination.
+UTIs and uterine fibroids are not the only two conditions or diseases that may lead to frequent urination or the urgency to urinate.
 Others that you should be aware of and talk to your doctor about include:

 - Mental conditions such as depression or anxiety